F5EMEA/oltra/use-cases/two-tier-architectures/gitops/README.md

   <img src="process.png" style="width:85%">
 </p>

-### Step 3.
-Using CI/CD
+### Using CI/CD
 When there is a commit on the repository we are using the CI/CD pipeline runs automatically.
 The is split into 3 stages.
 - The ***first stage*** is the verfication.
-In this stage we can review and validate from the VirtualServer IPs that are being used to the rights that ,asxasxasxasxasasx
+In this stage we can review and validate multiple aspects.
+We can validate the YAML file format, we can verify that the VirtualServer IPs that are being used are correct and many more.
 - The ***second stage*** is the deployment.
 In this stage we construct the AS3 with the help of JINJA2 templates and a python script <a href="https://clouddocs.f5.com/containers/latest/userguide/what-is.html">`build-as.py`</a> and deploy the AS3 configuraiton on the intented BIGIP platform.
 The Logs and the AS3 json file are saved as artifacts to be accessed if needed later.
 - The ***third stage*** is the validation.
 In this stage we validate the configuration that has been applied but we can also run a number of supporting post-deployment tasks.
 Things like DNS publishing, firewall policy configuration, email/slack notifactions and many others.